marcprux/MemoZ/README.md

 ### Xcode

-You can add `MemoZ` to your Xcode Swift project with:
+You can add `MemoZ` to your Xcode Swift project using the "Swift Packages" feature.

-  1. `File` > `Swift packages` > `Add Package Dependency...`,
+  1. `File > Swift Packages > Add Package Dependency…`
   2. Add the MemoZ repository: `https://github.com/marcprux/MemoZ`
   3. Use `1.0.0` (or `master` for bleeding-edge)
   4. Add `import MemoZ` to any source file that will use `memoz`

-Alternatively, if you are trying to minimize dependencies, you can simply copy the `MemoZ.swift` file into your project: all the code is in that single small file, which itself has no dependencies of its own (other than Foundation).
+Alternatively, if you are trying to minimize dependencies, you can simply copy the `MemoZ.swift` file into your project: all the code is in that single small file, which itself has no dependencies of its own (other than Foundation's `NSCache`).

 ## Error Handling